Imperial German Army in World War I: Medical Service

 The medical bags differed in models for mounted and unmounted forces.
 Unmounted medics wore two small leather bags on their belts, while mounted medics carried a larger bag over their shoulder.
 The bags contained bandages and medicines for first aid.
 Orderlies also carried medical bags, but these were only filled with bandages.
 Medical knapsacks, panniers, medical boxes and ambulances were used to transport larger quantities of medical supplies.
 Each infantry, hunter and rifle unit had an infantry ambulance, while the cavalry regiments of the cavalry division had a cavalry ambulance.
 The latter differed in that the cavalry ambulance had space for two lying wounded, while the infantry ambulance did not.

 Medical wagons carried a variety of materials, including troop cutlery, bandages, toolboxes, blankets and collapsible stretchers.
 Medical knapsacks, which were carried by stretcher bearers, contained the most important first aid supplies, such as elastic bandages, splints, bandage trays and frequently needed medication.
 Each filled knapsack weighed around 11 kg.
 The cavalry also carried medical kit bags on packhorses, which mainly contained bandages and some medicines.
 An emergency stretcher was also attached to the bags.
 At the beginning of the war, each cavalry regiment had two packhorses, the number of which was doubled per squadron in 1917.

 Medical supply wagons were used to ensure the supply of materials for medical kit bags and wagons.
 They also transported medical rations, tent material, emergency stretchers and other equipment.
 Medical kits, which were used by higher staffs, machine-gun formations and smaller units, contained a larger selection of bandages, medicines and aids and were transported on troop vehicles.
 Each unit equipped with first-aid kits also carried a collapsible stretcher.
 In addition, woolen bandages and blankets were part of the medical equipment.
 During the winter, the number of bandages carried was doubled, and each soldier in the infantry was given a bandage to cope with the special climatic conditions.
 This equipment helped to ensure that the troops received medical care even under difficult conditions.

 Tactics

-At the beginning of the war, the infantry attack consisted of three phases: the deployment (Aufmarsch), which involved forming up or joining forces, the formation (Entfaltung), which involved deployment, and the development (Entwicklung), which involved expansion.
+The infantry tactics were based on the deutsche Felddienstordnung von 1887 (Fieldservice order of 1887) and the Reglement für die Infantrie von 1888 (Infrantry Regulations of 1888).
+By 1914 the infantry attack consisted of three phases: the deployment (Aufmarsch), which involved forming up or joining forces, the formation (Entfaltung), which involved deployment, and the development (Entwicklung), which involved expansion.
 The deployment took place at a distance of 2,200 m from the enemy, depending on the terrain.
 In the deployment phase, battalion or company formations are deployed in platoons and sections to widen the front.
 In the development phase, the entire unit is deployed in battle lines to widen the front.
 The final attack formation consisted of three lines: a firing line, its supports and its reserves, each 270 meters apart.
 The tactical system was well suited to the conditions of 1914 and proved its worth against the continental armies.
 However, it proved inadequate against the British Expeditionary Force.